What is Data Warehousing? The Definitive Guide for 2024

 A centralized repository for all data, including structured, semi-structured, and unstructured data.
 Data lakes can hold raw data, the purpose of which has not yet been determined.
 Applications like big data analytics, full-text search, and machine learning can access data, even if it’s semi-structured or completely unstructured.

 Best used for: Low-cost storage for unformatted, unstructured data from multiple sources that might have a purpose in the future.
-Preferred by data science teams.
+Preferred by data science teams, data lakes can solve some of the often-heard data warehouse challenges, such as high operational costs.

 Database